arthur-e/swc-workshop/r-intro-gapminder/Advanced-R.md

 - We convert these levels to numeric values using as.numeric`(levels(f))`;
 - We then access these numeric values using the underlying integers of the vector `f` inside the square brackets.

-### Challenge: Cross-Tabulation
+### Challenge: Tabulation

 The function `table()` tabulates and cross-tabulates observations.
 Tabulation can be used to create a quick bar plot of your data.
-In this case, we can quickly plot the number of countries in each continent in the data.
+In this case, we can quickly plot the number of observations in each continent in the data.
 Answer the following questions after tabulating and plotting the continents in the Gapminder data.

 ```r